rwieruch/the-road-to-react-with-firebase/manuscript/chapter1.md

 Next, run your application on the command line again.
 It should work again and be accessible in the browser for you.
 Make yourself familiar with it if you haven't used create-react-app before.

-Before implementing the authentication in React, it would be great to have a couple of pages (e.g. sign-up page, sign-in page) to split up the application on multiple URLs (routes).
+Before implementing the authentication in React, it would be great to have a couple of pages (e.g. sign-up page, sign-in page) to split up the application into multiple URLs (routes).
 Therefore, let's implement the routing with React Router first before diving into Firebase and the authentication afterward.